Perry McGillivray: 1912 Stockholm Olympics

-In the 1912 Olympics he competed in the 100-meter freestyle and reached the semifinal.
-He also was a member of the United States' 4×200-meter freestyle relay team, which won a silver medal.
+In the 1912 Olympics in Stockholm, Sweden he competed in the 100-meter freestyle and reached the semifinal.
+He also was a member of the United States' 4 × 200 m freestyle relay team which won a silver medal.
+The US swimming team at the 1912 Olympics was coached by Austrian- born American Otto Wahle, a former two-time Olympic medalist.
+The US did not compete in water polo at the 1912 Olympics.